JuliaGraphics/Luxor.jl/docs/src/explanation/strokepathdispatch.md

 	- Change `Luxor.DISPATCHER[1]` to an instance of your struct

-The following is an example of a that changes the behavior of all calls to `strokepath()` to return the current path as polys just before it draws to the canvas.
+The following is an example of a method that changes the behavior of all calls to `strokepath()` to return the current path as polys just before it draws to the canvas.